intervalia/kode-gen/README.md

 # kode-gen

-Code generator application.
-Create your own templates to auto-generate.
+Code Generator.
+Create custom templates that can auto-generate into your new or existing projects.